Most batch data processing pipelines have some of these characteristics:

 - Running on a regular cadence

 - Large scale or in a distributed manner

 - Data can be transformed to a final format (ETL) or stored in an unprocessed/raw forms in data lakes (ELT)

 It is a good practice to track data-related metrics for batch processing jobs.
 Basic metrics that are often built include:

 Tracking these metrics over time can help teams detect issues.
 One common pattern to track these metrics is to run analysis on top of a storage/ELT/SQL-based systems.
 However, these process tend to be manual and painstaking, and thus managing data quality is a common challenge in teams dealing with data at large scale.

 whylogs provides a lightweight mechanism to track complex data insights for batch processing systems. whylogs integrates naturally with these distributed batch systems such as Spark or Flink.

-The output of whylogs is multiple magnitude of order smaller than the dataset, while retaining a significant amount of characteristics for the data.
-The data profiling technique used in whylogs is mergeable, so user can run lightweight analysis acorss multiple batches of data.
-This allows teams to detect common issues such as data drift much more effetively.
+The output of whylogs is multiple orders of magnitude smaller than the dataset, while retaining a significant amount of characteristics for the data.
+The data profiling technique used in whylogs is mergeable, which means that profiles generated from multiple batches of data or across a distributed system can easily be combined to produce a holistic view of a dataset's properties.
+This allows teams to detect common issues such as data drift much more effectively.

 A common use of